nicholaswilde/frame-fi/README.md

     - IP address in FTP mode.
     - The current mode name.
     - File count, used space percentage, and free space on the SD card in USB MSC mode.
+- [ ] Use hard coded W-Fi credentials in addition to the captive portal.

 ## :balance_scale: License